Silly Superstitions in Bowling

 Do you have a good routine in your bowling game?
 Are you Doing a little stretching before the bowling session begins, Checking the finger grips before bowling to see if you need to add or remove tape from the holes for a slightly snug fit, Cleaning your ball after a few shots with your towel, Inserting the fingers into the ball first, then the thumb last, etc. All these things help to achieve consistency which is the name of the game in bowling and any sport for that matter.

 Have you kept a positive attitude?
-I know sometimes this can be a difficult one, but you need to try.
+I know sometimes this can be difficult, but you need to try.
 In life we get what we focus on most.
-If you keep saying "I'll never be good", or "I'll never be able to remember all the things I need to become a good bowler", then you'll probably never get better.
+If you keep saying "I'll never be good", or "I'll never be able to remember all the things I need to, to become a good bowler", then you'll probably never get better.
 It was really difficult in the beginning for me, but I kept practicing and kept a good outlook.
 Just try and NOT be afraid to make some mistakes.
 There's a lot of things to remember so you MUST be patient with yourself.
 I was, and now I finally average over 200 and so can you!

 Visualization is also a key to improvement.
 Just before it's your turn to bowl you can think ahead on what you want to accomplish, then just visualize it while on the approach whether it's picturing picking up a difficult split, a crucial spare to win the game, or striking out in the tenth frame for a high game in the league.
 You can even try to feel what that good release will be in your mind.
 Then just DO IT!!
 By visualizing consistently, you will definitely see positive results over time and there will be less time for those negative thoughts to creep into your head.